I’ll never forget the first time I had an heirloom melon.

 It was still warm from the sun—I ate it in the afternoon, just a stone’s throw from where it’d been picked just a couple of hours earlier—and the warmth surely amplified the flavors.
 It was sweet, definitely, but much more.
 Intense.
 Aromatic.
 Juicy.

 Since then, the only place I buy melons is the farmers market.
-And happily, even though Labor Day is behind us, the farmers market is just about peaking—as is melon season.
+And happily, the farmers market is just coming into prime season—as are melons.

-So, a few tips for picking an amazing one (and once you do, enjoy my Melon and Chile Salad).
+So, a few tips for picking an amazing one (and once you do, enjoy my Melon and Chile Salad with Lime, pictured).

 1. Shop at the farmers market.